ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 **2. Inform the server about the Firmware action support**

 The device needs to set the firmware action flag to true in order for the server to initiate the firmware request.
-This can be achieved by invoking a following method with a boolean value,
+This can be achieved by invoking a following method with a boolean value:

 .. code:: java